AIG. Liberty Mutual.Travelers. Farmers...

 If, for example, you own a manufacturing company, you may already be covered for certain liabilities at the site of your operations.
 But what about supply chain risks?
 If you buy raw materials from overseas, how can you be sure that you’re covered for certain international risks?
 Perhaps you follow an unconventional process or use non-standard machinery.
 Maybe a small pollution mishap while transporting materials could contaminate area groundwater or other natural resource.
 Ambiguity surrounding what the risk levels are could land captive owners in hot water—overestimating a businesses’ risk could violate the laws set for insurance companies.

 During a feasibility study, the risks of a business are determined, quantified, and used as a determinate for captive ownership.
+Conducting the feasibility on-site ensures that nothing gets missed and helps to accurately set premium levels.

 2) The Best Captive Insurance Planning Companies Provide Turnkey Services.
 Marketing jargon has gotten the better of some “captive managers,” as they position themselves as experts in the business, offering turnkey services.
 “Turnkey” is defined by “the provision of a complete product or service that is ready for immediate use.”
 Charging a premium for a la carte services doesn’t encapsulate the term.
 It puts the onus on business owners who already have their hands full running businesses, and forces them to pay extra for the tax, legal, and insurance work that should be a given when forming and operating a captive.
 Capstone offers true turnkey captive insurance planning services to mid-market businesses.
 In partnership with its affiliated law firm, the company offers insurance, legal, tax and accounting services in one convenient package.

 3) The Best Captive Insurance Planning Companies Take Claims Seriously.
 If a captive owner files a claim, the best captive managers will be timely in delineating funds to cover losses.
 With conventional insurers, there lies the potential for delayed wait times and denials.
-Since the captive has been formed for cover the risks of its affiliated company, claims are handled expeditiously.
+Since the captive has been formed to cover the risks of its affiliated company, claims are handled expeditiously.

 4) You Should Be Working Within an Experienced Domicile.
 Captive insurance companies are regulated by their domicile (or jurisdiction).
-Operating flexibility, experience, and a progressive legislative environment are the attributes of a qualified domicile that should be analyzed during the captive insurance planning process.
+Flexibility, experience, and a progressive legislative environment are the attributes of a qualified domicile that should be analyzed during the captive insurance planning process.
 Newly-established domiciles may not have the experience to handle some of the complex issues that may arise for captive owners.
 Although captive legislation might be in place for these newer domiciles, a learning curve for these regulators is likely.

 Since 1998, Capstone has become the premier captive insurance planning company for closely-held mid-market businesses in both the U.S. and offshore.
 Our true turnkey services provide clients with an exceptional suite of captive services, including tax and legal support.
 Working with a true turnkey service provider ensures that the ongoing management of your captive insurance company will be thorough and compliant with state and federal laws.